 Activity 1: Steamboat (Extend, Predict and Justify)

-Build a steamboat using a red trapezoid and an orange square.
-Add a blue diamond to represent steam.
+Ask students to build a steamboat using a red trapezoid and an orange square.
+Have them add a blue diamond to represent the steam.

 3 shapes are used on top of another to form a steamboat.
 The base is a red trapezoid, the body is a yellow square, and the chimney is a blue diamond angled to the right.